Anna812/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]
+Article elements should be meaningful on their own, without the rest of the website, while section tags are used to define a seperate part of the site.
+Articles are like comments, blog posts.